StanislawSwierc/markdown-flashcards/decks/Markdown.md

 ?

-Indent sub-list with 3 spaces or a single tab.
+Align sub-list with the beginning one the parent item by indenting it with 3 spaces.
+You can also use a single tab instead.
 ```md
 1. First item
    1. First sub-item (spaces)